michaelb/sniprun/README.md

 Some languages, see support table, also have some kind of (real, or 'simulated') REPL behavior: you can expect your successive commands to behave like in a REPL interpreter, and to have 'memory' of lines you have previously sniprun'd.

-Compiled languages can have this simulated REPL behavior too, thought there might be unavoidable side effects.
+Compiled languages can have this simulated REPL behavior too, though there might be unavoidable side effects.

 Interpreted languages may use a simulated or real REPL, depending on the implementation.

 ## Installation

-### Prerequisites
+### Prerequisites && dependencies

 - Sniprun is Linux-only for now (as of v0.4.0)
 - Neovim version >= 0.44 preferably, but should work with older version
 - cargo and the rust toolchain version >= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install)).
 Those are needed to build sniprun, for as long as the project is not distributed as binary (see the release section).
 - Compiler / interpreter for the languages you work with must be installed & on your \$PATH.
 In case specific build tools are required, those are documented in the doc folder

+Additionally, you probably want:
+- the klepto package: `pip install --user klepto` if you use python with REPL enabled (default)

 ### Install Sniprun